PokeGuys/ITP4510-Assignment/README.md

 int x5 = 0x_52;
 int x7 = 0x52_;
 ```
-4. Skip Operator
+#### Skip Operator
 ```
 ~ % instanceof & ^ | && || ? :
 ```
+#### Others
-5. Presented by alphabetical order
+1. Presented by alphabetical order
-6. Line number with ascending order
+2. Line number with ascending order
-7. Binary searching algo
+3. Binary searching algo
-8. NOT ALLOWED to use data structure provided by JAVA API.
+4. NOT ALLOWED to use data structure provided by JAVA API.
-9. Linkedlist to store line number for each identifier
+5. Linkedlist to store line number for each identifier

 ### Problems
 #### Split Whole String into pieces because of delimiter